DigitalNote — The CryptoNote Shapeshifter

 Valuation of USD 52M is not reasonable when no developer seems to be working on the otherwise fundamentally weak project.
 Compared to the most famous CryptoNote based coin, Monero, the valuation is very low.
 Monero however has a large community as well as developer base and is without question the leading CryptoNote coin that contends the throne for an anonymous transaction network right now.
 What Bitcoin and Ethereum will introduce in the coming years with regards to anonymous transactions remains to be outlined.

-Note that circulating supply was used to calculate market capitalization as inflation is minimal and total inflation will not be reached in more than 70 years.
+Note that circulating supply was used to calculate market capitalization as inflation is minimal and total supply will not be reached in more than 70 years.

 Reasons: Way to high given the actual coin fundamentals.